 Learning ACL on Your Own

-3. Run some of the same exercises against your company data (make sure you follow all related IT and security policies).
+2. Run some of the same exercises from the training in step 1 or 2 against your company data (make sure you follow all related IT and security policies for obtaining, storing, and using the data).

-4. When you get stuck, do one or all of the following:
+3. When you get stuck, do one or all of the following (those marked with * require an ACL account):

-- Check the ACL Help file (much more helpful once you understand ACL a bit, but still good for beginners).
+- *Check the ACL help file (much more helpful once you understand ACL a bit, but still good for beginners).
+You can either go to the Highbond website to find this file, or click the Help link inside ACL itself, which takes you to the same file.

-- Search the ACL Knowledge Base2 for articles and forum posts regarding the issue.
+- *Search the ACL Knowledge Base on the Highbond website for articles and questions/answers regarding the issue.

-- Look for a related ACL On-Demand seminar.2
+- *Look for a related ACL webinar on the Highbond website.

-- Post a question in the ACL Forum.2 CAATS (David G. Coderre) and porter are the most knowledgeable (and patient) members of the forum, but there’s many other helpful members.
+- *Post a question in the ACL Forum in the Highbond website.
+CAATS (David G. Coderre) and porter are the most knowledgeable (and patient) members of the forum, but there’s many other helpful members.

-- Check out some of the ACL User Group websites such as the St. Louis ACL UG (here’s the old site) or the Texas ACL UG.
+- Check out some of the ACL User Group websites such as the St. Louis ACL UG.
 Many of these sites include tips, tricks, and their own forums.
-The official ACL UG list is here.
+For the official ACL UG list, search the ACL site (they keep moving the list).

 I also recommend Coderre’s book, The Fraud Toolkit for ACL.
 Especially if you’re interested in scripting.